shopware/docs/products/extensions/b2b-suite/guides/core/crud-service.md

 ```

 The convenience interface `Shopware\B2B\Common\CrudEntity` is not required to assign context to the object.
-Furthermore, the definition whether an entity can be stored or retrieved from storage can only securely be determined
-if corresponding repository methods exist.
+Furthermore, the definition of whether an entity can be stored or retrieved from storage can only securely be determined if corresponding repository methods exist.

-## The Repository
+## Repository

-There always is a repository, that handles all storage and retrieval functionality.
+There always is a repository that handles all storage and retrieval functionality.
-Contrary to Shopware default repositories they do not use the ORM and do not expose queries.
+Contrary to Shopware default repositories, they do not use the ORM and do not expose queries.
 A sample repository might look like this:

 ```php